LukeSmithxyz/dwmblocks/README.md

 The statusbar is made from text output from commandline programs.
 Blocks are added and removed by editing the config.h file.

+# My build

+The patches in the patch/ Directory did not work for me, so I removed them.
+Everything else is taken from Luke's build.

 # Luke's build